Regulations for Full-time Study Programmes at the Norwegian School of Economics (NHH)

 Pursuant to Section 3 of the Regulations on crediting and exemption from Higher Education (Forskrift om godskriving og fritak av høyere utdanning, FOR-2018-12-21-2221), at least 60 of the credits that are to be included in the calculation basis when awarding degrees or issuing diplomas must be taken at NHH.

-An exception applies to degrees awarded in cooperation with other Norwegian or foreign institutions, and in cases where parts of the degree are recognised on the basis of another master’s degree taken at NHH.
+(2) An exception applies to degrees awarded in cooperation with other Norwegian or foreign institutions, and in cases where parts of the degree are recognized on the basis of another master’s degree taken at NHH.

-A new degree will not be awarded for a new programme option/specialisation in the same study programme.
+(4) A new degree will not be awarded for a new programme option/specialization in the same study programme.

 Students who, when they are admitted to the Master’s Programme in Economics and Business Administration, meet the requirement for the combination of subjects stipulated by the Norwegian Association of Higher Education Institutions (UHR), will be awarded the protected title siviløkonom as an additional designation on their diploma on having completed the Master’s Programme in Economics and Business Administration.